Dashboard: Etymology

-When the first "horseless carriages" were constructed in the late 19th century, with engines mounted beneath the driver such as the Daimler Stahlradwagen, the simple dashboard was retained to protect occupants from debris thrown up by the cars' front wheels.
-However, as car design evolved to position the motor in front of the driver, the dashboard became a panel that protected vehicle occupants from the heat and oil of the engine.
+When the first cars were made in the late 19th century, they were "horseless carriages" and placed the engine beneath the driver.
+The dashboard was retained to protect occupants from debris thrown up by the cars' front wheel(s).

+Émile Levassor revolutionised car design in the early 1890s by placing the engine at the front.
+The dashboard became a panel that protected vehicle occupants from the heat and oil of the engine.
 With gradually increasing mechanical complexity, this panel formed a convenient location for the placement of gauges and minor controls, and from this evolved the modern instrument panel, although retaining its archaic common name.

 The first mass-produced automobile, the Oldsmobile Curved Dash, got its name from its dashboard, which was curved like that of a sleigh.